 During the day it seems as if everyone passes through Oaxaca's shady main plaza, with its wrought-iron benches and matching bandstand.
 At night mariachi and marimba bands play under colonial archways or in the bandstand.
 It's a historic and truly beloved spot: when McDonald's tried to open a branch on its east side in late 2002, grassroots opposition led by painter Francisco Toledo brought the project to a halt.
 There's marimba music almost every night on the west side

 of the square (in front of Del Jardín restaurant).
-On Sunday, the state marching band often strolls around the plaza at noon.
+On Sunday, a free classical music concert is held in the corner of the Zócalo.

 Bounded by Portal de Clavería on the north, Portal del Palacio on the south, Portal de Flores on the west, and Portal de Mercaderes on the east, Oaxaca City, Oaxaca, 68000, Mexico